Gert Smal

-Gert Petrus Smal (born 27 December 1961, Kimberley, South Africa) is a former South African rugby union player and assistant coach of the South African and Irish national rugby union teams.
-He is currently the forwards coach at Japanese Top League team Toyota Verblitz.
+Gert Petrus Smal (born 27 December 1961) is a South African former rugby union player who also served as an assistant coach for South Africa and Ireland.
+He is currently the forwards coach for Toyota Verblitz in Japan.

 Playing career

 Club career

 Gert Smal was a flanker with Western Transvaal from 1980 to 1983 then played with Stellenbosch University from 1984 to 1985.
 After the appointment of former Springboks coach Nelie Smith for the Italian club Rugby Rovigo, he moved there in 1986, soon becoming a key element for the achievement of two national titles (1988 and 1990), alongside fellow South Africans Naas Botha and Tito Lupini.
 During his time in Italy, he also helped Rugby Rovigo reach another final (1989).
 The Smith-Lupini-Botha-Smal era is still fondly remembered in Rovigo, the most rugby addicted city in Italy, for the impact it had in ending a 9 years winning drought for the team.